 I took some time to look into the best business-focused email marketing tools.
 My goal was to find something customizable and affordable, as well as something that integrates well with business websites, social media profiles, and email signatures.
 The clear winner was MailChimp, a DIY email marketing service that offers an intuitive and professional email marketing tool.
 MailChimp caters to all kinds of businesses by tailoring design, pricing, and built-in tools to individual business needs.

 Here is my review of MailChimp, which focuses on the top five reasons you should choose them as your email marketing tool:

 1. Contact SegmentationMailChimp allows you to divide your contacts into groups.
 You can easily sort through your groups and send customized group-focused newsletters.
 For example, if you are using MailChimp to reach out to journalists, you may want to divide your list into groups depending on the field they cover.
 Customized emails, according to a report by MailChimp, lead to a higher open and click rate.

-MailChimp allows you to easily keep track of your newsletter campaigns and assess how successful they are.
+2. Email TrackingMailChimp allows you to easily keep track of your newsletter campaigns and assess how successful they are.
 Being able to clearly identify how well each campaign is performing means being able to optimize future campaigns.
 MailChimp provides you with a detailed report for each of your campaigns, including open rates, click rates, successful locations, and social performance.

 MailChimp also offers the option to A/B test your campaigns.
 It’s easy to assess the success rate of different subject lines, times of delivery, and sender names by testing two versions on two portions of your list.
 MailChimp then automatically sends the more successful version to the rest of your list.

 3. Great Support and Online ResourcesAs a small business owner myself, I appreciate being able to quickly find solutions to my problems online without having to wait for someone else to solve my issue.
 MailChimp provide an extensive range of online resources.
 These include:

 - An extensive Support Center, including videos on how to get you started